Problems with the TSA

 Yes, I could probably have gotten through this situation easier if I had just given up my right to privacy.
 But I would rather change the system by standing up for all my rights, so that in the future nobody has to get harassed and coerced, than get by one particular incident.

-Yes, under the law they're allowed to *ask* — just like cops are allowed to "ask" to search your car and you're allowed to tell them "no".
-I find both "requests" to be offensive attempts to intrude on someone's privacy, and I choose to say no.
+Yes, under the law they're allowed to ask — just like cops are allowed to "ask" to search your car, and you're allowed to tell them "hell no".
+I find both "requests" to be offensive attempts to intrude on someone's privacy, and I choose to protect mine.

-Honestly, I shouldn't have to even out myself as disabled in the first place, let alone be subjected to medically ignorant scrutiny about the legitimacy of my disability or the things I use to alleviate it.
+I shouldn't have to even out myself as disabled in the first place (by having to declare that I'm carrying juice for medical reasons), let alone be subjected to medically ignorant scrutiny about the legitimacy of my disability or the things I use to alleviate it.